-- We may also try to get our expectation met by doing immoral deeds.
-Such actions make things worse and get us rebirths in the apāyā. - That is when one becomes helpless (anatta)
+We may also try to get our expectation met by doing immoral deeds.
+Such actions make things worse and get us rebirths in the apāyā.
 We cannot change the anicca nature of things in this world.
 But we can stop attaching to them.
 That can be done only when one can clearly the bad consequences (ādinava) of attaching to them.
 It is possible to change that mentality to attach.